 1. The principle behind the prohibition of gambling under French law

 The main legal provisions regarding gambling are found in the Code de la sécurité intérieure (domestic security code) section 320-1 and following (Hereafter CSI) and in the Law No. 2010-476 of 12 May 2010 on opening online gambling.
-Previous laws on gambling were repealed in 2012.
-But similar provisions can be found in the CSI.

 The CSI is based on the principle that games of chance, betting, lotteries, gambling and casinos are prohibited unless the operator can benefit from an exception to the law, or has obtained an authorization and approval by the French administration.

 1.1 Reminder of the legal framework for gambling